Kyle Richards: 2022–present: Continued acting roles

-On April 3, 2023, Variety reported that Richards landed the role of involved mother Lola in the LGBTQ romance film The Holiday Exchange alongside Rick Cosnett and Taylor Frey.
+On April 3, 2023, Richards was announced as part of the cast of the Christmas romance film The Holiday Exchange alongside Rick Cosnett and Taylor Frey.
+The film, which was an LGBTQ reimaginging of the 2006 movie The Holiday, features Richards in the role of overly involved mother Lola.
 The film premiered on October 1, 2024 on streaming services Amazon Prime Video and Peacock.